 Examination.
-With the isolating switch on a table or bench and the interlock lever (24) overhanging the edge check the following points and adjust as required:
+With the isolating switch on a table or bench and the cam (24) overhanging the edge check the following points:

 - 1) Move the operating handle through its full range of operation from the HORI-ZONTAL position, through OFF to ON (door interlock has to be cheated manually).
 The handle should move freely, without binding, and the top insulating tray should glide smoothly in the guides. - 2) With the handle in the ON position, the ends of the fuse jaws will project beyond the endplates.
 Move these jaws by hand.
-They should be loose and pivot freely up and down.

-3) When the interlock lever (24) is rotated under the tray interlock casting (28), the handle mechanism is blocked.
-It is intended to prevent the fuse jaws from being moved from either the ON to OFF or OFF to ON position.
+They should to be loose and pivot freely up and down. - 3) When the cam (24, Fig. 3) is blocked approximately .12 inches below the flange, the mechanical interlock will lock the handle mechanism and prevent the fuse jaws from being moved from either the ON to OFF position or from the OFF to ON position.

 Adjustment (See Figs. 3 and 5).
-Normally the isolating switch will not require any adjustment; however, if for any reason parts are removed or replaced, it will be necessary to adjust the position of the top insulating tray (20) and the .250-20 socket head cap screw on top of the interlock lever (24).
+Normally, the isolating switch will not require any adjustment; however, if for any reason parts are removed or replaced, it will be necessary to adjust the top insulating tray (20), rocker linkage (22), cam adjustment rod (23) and cam (24).